 Typical Academic Accommodations for the GRE:

 If you or someone you care about is concerned about having one of the conditions described above, and believe that these symptoms are leading to diminished test performance, then please contact us to begin the process of attaining a Bryce Gibbs PhD Assessment.
 Our assessments are accurate, quick, and effective in helping prospective graduate students acquire deserved accommodations.
-We also assist with the complicated accommodations request process and will ensure that your paperwork is submitted to ETS in a timely and correct manner.
+We also assist with the complicated accommodation request process and will ensure that your paperwork is submitted to ETS in a timely and correct manner.

 At Bryce Gibbs PhD & Associates, our founding clinicians have assessed college students for over 20 years, interacting with state offices and testing companies including GRE.
 In addition to our unique assessment system that accurately and efficiently outlines a student’s psychoeducational functioning, we produce appropriately formatted reports to submit to for the GRE that are designed for approval.
-We utilize specific criteria for determining if an accommodations request is even advised; it is not the optimal solution for everyone.
+We utilize specific criteria for determining if an accommodations request is even advised; this is not the optimal solution for everyone.
 If our screening process determines that you meet the ADA standards for accommodations or modifications, then our psychoeducational assessment reports will typically result in an affirmative request.
 If academic accommodations are not warranted in your situation, we produce a comprehensive strategy to achieve peak performance tailored to your strengths and weaknesses.